cblakeley/p3-autoconfiguration-tool/README.md

 # p3-404-check
 A JS library for checking the availability of the Platform URI and creating all the required resources.

+NOTE: jQuery must be loaded before this library.

 Usage:

     P3Check.initP3Platform("http://myp3.example.org:8181/platform","http://myp3.example.org/sparql");